AMERICA'S FAITH FRONTIER

 (a little about me)

-It is said, God never closes one door without opening another, and I can testify that it's true.
+It is said that God never closes one door without opening another, and I can testify that it is true.
 My father died of a heart attack when I was one.
 It was a big door that God shut, not the kind of door that closes softly, but with resounding finality.
-Mom never remarried but, besides loving me and taking care of me and making sure I went to church every Sunday, the greatest thing she ever did for me was to get down on her knees before me when I was six years old and tell me that no honest woman would try to show a boy how to be a man.
-She then turned me around so that I was facing a group of men whereupon she told me to go and watch, listen, and learn.
+Mom never remarried, but besides loving and taking care of us kids and making sure we went to church every Sunday, the greatest thing she ever did for me was to get down on her knees before me when I was six years old and tell me that no honest woman would try to show a boy how to be a man.
+She then turned me around so that I was facing a group of men, whereupon she told me to go and watch, listen, and learn.
 I took my mother’s charge to heart, and with a fatherless void in my chest, I had all the incentive I needed.
-I went searching high and low, right and left, north and south from boarder to boarder, and east and west from coast to coast.
-In friendship, I ate at the same table and slept under the same roof with Whites, Blacks, Hispanics, and American Indians (and I am approx 10% Mongolian).
-As a result, I have studied a great many men, not with conscious intent, not as part of an academic study, not with anything but a void to fill in my chest, a void which felt as big as space itself.
+I went searching high and low, right and left.
+In friendship, I ate at the same table and slept under the same roof with Whites, Blacks, Hispanics, and American Indians.
+I have had Asian friends, though I never lived under the same roof with them.
+So, I’ve had the opportunity to study a great many men, not with conscious intent, not as part of an academic study, not with anything but a void to fill in my chest, a void which felt as big as space itself.
 Into that void, I shoveled everything from John Wayne to Woody Allen.
 I shoveled until I was plumb full.
-And when I had filled myself up, I was as confused and empty as ever.
+And when I had filled myself up, I was as confused as ever.
 That’s right, I didn’t know who I was, and all the knowledge in the world couldn’t help me.
 Then I heard my long-forgotten friend Jesus calling, and somehow, almost like groping in the dark, I found my way back to Him.
 He took what I had put inside and brought it to life.
-And when He did, it was like nothing I can describe except to say my void filled with light, my eyes could see at last, my stars and planets were put in order and I was filled with joy!
+And when He did, it was like nothing I can describe except to say my void filled with light, my eyes could see at last, my stars and planets were put in order, and I was filled with joy!

-I did not travel the modern way as I had in the past, but rather, I traveled in the footsteps of my Pioneer forefathers and mothers.
-I wrote a book about my travels, well written but not mature enough to relate the message God intended me to tell.
-Without going into the details of how God eventually showed me what he wanted me to know and tell, I would like to tell about something that happened on the way there, a true story, not dramatized, but simply the kind of thing that happens when a man puts himself in God's hands: I got caught in a September blizzard while crossing the Continental Divide.
-It came on like a roaring freight train, my dog nearly died from exposure.
-I had to put him inside my coat and carry him while dropping elevation to escape the storm.
-For 5 days I walked 100 miles across the divide.
+I did not travel the modern way as I had in the past, but rather, by foot, horse, and canoe.
+I wrote a book about my travels, well written but not mature enough to convey the message God intended me to tell.
+I also made a blog about my horse travels with photos and videos.
+Anyway, without going into the details of how God eventually showed me what he wanted me to know and tell, I would like to tell about something that happened on the way there, a true story, not dramatized, but simply the kind of thing that happens when a man puts himself in God's hands: I got caught in a September blizzard while crossing the Continental Divide.
+It came on like a roaring freight train, and it sounded like one.
+My dog nearly died from exposure.
+I had to put him inside my coat and carry him as I dropped in elevation to escape the storm.
+For 5 days, I walked 100 miles across the divide.
 I ate next to nothing in part because old-man-winter was kicking my tail and telling me to get back to the safety of civilization.
-It was during this time, 700 miles into a 4,000 mile journey, having already seen so much, and then getting some serious alone time with the Lord; I began praying for words to help my people (praying, very nearly badgering, albeit humbly).
-The Lord did not answer my prayer at that time but, coming to see a small town surrounded by storm clouds in a valley below; my eyes were drawn to a portion of the town illuminated in sunshine, and prominent in the sunlight stood a white church steeple.
-The Lord then spoke to my heart, saying, "Just make the journey, James.
-Just make the journey."
-I didn't understand, but I obeyed.
-I was not a mature Christian, I didn't understand that of course the Lord had already laid out what He wanted me to find.
+It was during this time, 700 miles into a 4,000-mile journey, having already seen so much, and then getting some serious alone time with the Lord, that I began praying for words to help my people (praying, very nearly badgering, albeit humbly).
+The Lord did not answer my prayer at that time, but coming to see a small town surrounded by storm clouds in a valley below, my eyes were drawn to a portion of the town illuminated in sunshine, and prominent in the sunlight stood a white church steeple.
+The Lord then spoke to my heart, saying, “Just make the journey, James.
+Just make the journey.”
+I didn’t understand, but I obeyed.
+I was not a mature Christian.
+I didn’t understand that, of course, the Lord had already laid out what He wanted me to find.
 And even though I am unworthy of delivering any message from Him to you dear reader, if you have read these words, then you can know He answered my prayer, which of course was His plan all along, and it is no accident that these words found their way to you.

 Thank you for taking time to read this booklet.